Aadi-023/hw2-solution/expense_tracker/README.md

 - Filter the transaction list by either amount or category: First specify the amount or category to be matched.
 Then click the corresponding Filter button.
 Highlights the matching transactions in the list.
 - Click clear filter to remove the filter and return to the all transaction view
 - Remove a transaction: Select a transaction from the table.
 Then click on the Remove button.
 The selected transaction is deleted from the table, and the total cost is updated accordingly

+## Test
+- To run all tests, run 'ant test' in the root of the project